govuk-one-login/mobile-ios-one-login-app/docs/how-to/running-the-tests.md

 ## Where are the tests?

-The Unit, Configuration and UI tests are located under the `Tests`, `ConfigTests` and `UITests` folders respectively, found on the left hand side in the project directory in Xcode:
+The Unit, Configuration and UI tests are located under the `UnitTests`, `ConfigTests` and `UITests` folders respectively, within the `Tests` folder, found on the left hand side in the project directory in Xcode:

 <div style="width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">